Raise a glass in gold country: wine tasting in Murphys

 If you are up for a short drive, nearby vineyards offer wine tasting at the source.

-• Brice Station is a small, family-owned winery in the Sierra Nevada Foothill town of Murphys that produces red wine from its seven-acre vineyards, with a tasting room open Friday, Saturday and Sunday, from noon to 6 pm.
+• Brice Station is a small, family-owned winery that produces red wine from its seven-acre vineyards, with a tasting room open Friday, Saturday and Sunday, from noon to 6 pm.

 • Ironstone Vineyard offers tastings, tours, and food on its 11-acre grounds.
 Pair wine tasting with a show.
 The Ironstone Ampitheater is a local favorite for live music and events.